TomChen1435/idm241-tc3363/beta/planning.md

         - The cursor changes to an arrow
     - Click
         - The default browser opens the selected airline company&#39;s website homepage in a new tab
-        - After opening the airline website, fades to the "hover-over-background" state over 125ms
+        - After opening the airline website, fades to the &#34;hover-over-background&#34; state over 125ms

 ## Loops